Recognizing Visibility Graphs of Polygons with Holes and Internal-External Visibility Graphs of Polygons

-In this section, we discuss the \textit{BlockingVertexAssignment} and the question that whether having a \textit{BlockingVertexAssignment} as a part of the input helps to solve the visibility graph recognition easier.
-Recall that, \textit{BlockingVertexAssignment} of a visibility graph of a polygon is a function $\beta:V^2 \rightarrow V$ that assigns a vertex to each invisible ordered pair of vertices.
-This function introduced by Abello, \textit{et al.}, in 1994~\cite{matroid} and indicates that which vertex has first blocked the visibility of an ordered pair of vertices.
-This blocking vertex is visible to the first vertex in the ordered invisible pair and it is clear that every invisible pair must have such a blocking vertex.
-There is another way to define a blocking vertex of an invisible ordered pair: it is the first vertex in the shortest euclidean path inside the polygon from the first to the second vertex of an invisible ordered pair.
-Such a path is unique inside a simple polygon, but, there can be more than one such paths between a pair of vertices of a polygon with holes.
+In this section, we discuss the effect of having a \textit{BlockingVertexAssignment} on the difficulty of the visibility graph recognition problem, \textit{i.e.} the problem can be solved easier when we have a \textit{BlockingVertexAssignment} as a part of the input.
+Recall that, \textit{BlockingVertexAssignment} of a visibility graph of a polygon is a function $\beta:V^2 \rightarrow V$ that assigns a vertex to each non-visible ordered pair of vertices.
+This function was introduced by Abello, \textit{et al.}, in 1994~\cite{matroid} and indicates which vertex is the first one that blocks the visibility of an ordered pair of vertices.
+This blocking vertex is visible to the first vertex in the ordered non-visible pair and it is clear that every non-visible pair must have such a blocking vertex.
+There is another way to define a blocking vertex of a non-visible ordered pair: it is the first vertex in the shortest Euclidean path inside the polygon from the first to the second vertex of a non-visible ordered pair.
+Such a path is unique inside a simple polygon, but, there can be more than one such path between a pair of vertices of a polygon with holes.
 Moreover, two vertices on the boundary of a simple polygon can have two different shortest paths that lie outside the polygon.
-Therefore, \textit{BlockingVertexAssignment} is not well-defined for visibility graph of a polygon with holes and for external visibility graph of a simple polygon.
+Therefore, \textit{BlockingVertexAssignment} is not well-defined for the visibility graph of a polygon with holes and for the external visibility graph of a simple polygon.